 It houses the Parish Office and is also the home of Home-Start Fylde, (01253) 728615.

 The running and maintenance of the Centre is the responsibility of a management committee.

-A Hall Booking Form and our Facilities, Terms and Conditions of Use document are available to download from our Contacts page.
+A Hall Booking Form and our Facilities, Terms and Conditions of Use document are available to download from our Downloads page.

 Based on "A History and Description of St. Thomas's Church, St. Anne's-on-the-Sea," by A.J.
 Cave (Assistant Priest 1965 to 1968).
 Additional material by Peter Watson.

 Painting of St Thomas's Church by Tom Eccles, 2000

 St Anne's-on-the-Sea is a 19th century planned town, officially founded on 31st March 1875.
 It was one of the first English towns to be built on a grid pattern.
 St Anne's absorbed the village of Kilgrimol, which is believed to have been founded by Vikings in around 900AD.